 What's good for the goose is good for the gander, but telling the goose from the gander in your barnyard or backyard isn't as simple as a proverb.
-Experienced handlers may be able to ascertain anatomical proof of a goose's gender, but behavioral cues also can add to the body of evidence.
+Whether you're an experienced handler or looking to breed your geese for the first time, it's not only helpful to know how long it takes for eggs to hatch but also how to tell your male and female geese apart.
+Fowl experts are able to ascertain anatomical proof of a goose's gender, but behavioral cues also can add to the body of evidence.
 And the final determination may come in the spring when eggs make their annual appearance.

-Geese are mature at 7 months and sexing at this age is best done by a team, one to hold the bird and one to gently push the goose's tail toward the head while pressing without force on the abdomen to coax the bird into relaxing and exposing the vent.
+Geese are mature at 7 months and this is the best time to identify the sex of the bird, according to the Department of Primary Industries.
+A team of people is recommended, one to hold the bird and one to gently push the goose's tail toward the head while pressing without force on the abdomen to coax the bird into relaxing and exposing the vent.
 If it's a male, a corkscrew-shaped penis should be exposed.

-Exact size ranges and physical traits of geese will vary by breed.
-Male Chinese geese weigh from 10 to 12 pounds and the females clock in at 8 to 10 pounds, while male African geese can tip the scales at 20 pounds with females just a couple pounds lighter.
+You can also identify the sex of geese by examining the physical characteristics as the exact size ranges and physical traits of geese will vary by breed.
+According to Majestic Water Fowl, a nonprofit dedicated to waterfowl identification and finding homes, male Chinese geese weigh from 10 to 12 pounds and the females clock in at 8 to 10 pounds, while male African geese can tip the scales at 20 pounds with females just a couple pounds lighter.
 Male Embden geese are much larger than their female companions, weighing 30 to 35 pounds compared to 20 to 22 pounds.